ScottTorzewski/ML-Data-Analysis/README.md

 Logistic regression offers an interpretable baseline model that clearly reveals which features are most predictive of defects in terms of directional influence (via odds ratios).
 However, it does not account for nonlinear interactions or higher-order dependencies between features, which motivates the exploration of more flexible models like decision trees and random forests.

-Decision Tree (DT)
-What It Is: A non-parametric model that recursively splits the data into subgroups based on feature values, forming a tree-like structure.
+Decision Tree (DT): A non-parametric model that recursively splits the data into subgroups based on feature values, forming a tree-like structure.
 Each split maximizes information gain.
 Model Fit: The Decision Tree model was trained using all available features in the dataset to classify parts as high or low defect.
 At first, no hyperparameters were applied, meaning the tree was allowed to grow fully until all leaves were pure or met the default split conditions.
 Upon inspecting the trained model, the tree had a maximum depth of 24 and 141 leaves.
 A diagram of the tree was also generated to visualize the hierarchical decision process.

 <br>